unejamardiani/strim/frontend/README.md

 # Strim Frontend

 This folder contains the React single-page application scaffolded with Vite and TypeScript.
-It provides a lightweight integration surface to communicate with the Strim backend during development.
+It now surfaces playlist ingestion workflows and visualizes stored playlists.

 ## Available Scripts